simofoti/CraniofacialSD-VAE/README.md

 ## System requirements

-This software was tested on Ubuntu 20.04 LTS, with Python 3.8, and CUDA 10.1.
+This software was implemented on Ubuntu 20.04 LTS, with Python 3.8, and CUDA 10.1.
+The software was also tested on Ubuntu 20.04 LTS, with Python 3.8, and CUDA 11.3.
 Different OSs can be used as long as they have a pytorch-compatible GPU and python is available.
 Different versions of CUDA and Python can be used.
 Follow the installation instructions to make sure that the correct libraries are